ASULandon17/GymorandaSER316/Deliverable2.md

   **Do you think you individually worked consistently and put in enough work into the project (give a short answer).

+    I think I work consistently and put enough work in that was needed from me this sprint.
+I was able to communicate on slack regularly and did my assigned User Story.
+Due to how the User Stories were distributed, by the time I was done with mine there were no more available User Stories to work on so the latter half of the sprint I was unable to assist further, though if needed I would have.

  Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)